euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 ## Standing/Running Tumbling
 - Flips/aerials (back tuck) not allowed
 - Series front/back handsprings not allowed
-- Constant surface contact.
-- Block cartwheels and roundoffs allowed.
-- Forward/backward rolls allowed
-- **Front/back walkovers allowed**
-- handstands allowed
-- No immediate tumbling after round off
-- front/back handsprings are not allowed
+- Jump in immediate combination with handsprings is not allowed
+- No twisting while airborne

 ## Stunts
 - ** 1:1 spotter for each top at prep level and above.**